zibo-kth/starter-academic-v2/content/home/experience.md

     description: |2-
        Responsibilities include:

        * Conducting research on the phonon properties of nanostructures.
-The objective is to investigate the energy dissipation machenism via phonons, and realize the tuning of nanofriction properties for tailored 2D materials based on phonon engineering.
+The objective is to investigate the energy dissipation mechanisms via phonons, and realize the tuning of nanofriction properties for tailored 2D materials based on phonon engineering.
        * Leading weekly group discussions and co-advising junior postgraduate students.